 Revise “The boy ran fast” to “The boy ran like a cheetah.”

-Grammar and Mechanics—Phase III
+Polish: Grammar and Punctuation—Phase III

 Writing is a revision of ideas, so don’t expect to get it right in the first draft.
-Enjoy exploring your ideas and finding your voice by taking the time to polish your college essay.
+Enjoy exploring your ideas and finding your voice by taking the time to polish your college admissions essay.
 An essay that shines can help you stand out, and, hopefully, get in.